EOSC-synergy/eosc-perf/service_backend/docs/source/advanced/json-filters.rst

     most libraries do it automatically.

-When designing your query using filters, remember that in general it is a good idea to apply in adition a ``benchmark_id`` argument to limit the search on results that share the same json structure.
-Take a look on the required fields inside the benchmark schema to ensure that your filter applys.
+When designing your query using filters, remember that in general it is a good idea to apply in addition a ``benchmark_id`` argument to limit the search on results that share the same json structure.
+Take a look on the required fields inside the benchmark schema to ensure that your filter applies.
 Filtering fields that are not available on the result are ignored.